NPR ran an article on the Maglite company.

 Why is it that companies use the word “proprietary” as a selling point?

-For example, a big shipping company has a partnership with the US Postal Service to provide various package-management and expedited-delivery services and, as part of the list of things they claim make their service better, they mention “proprietary software”.
+For example, a big shipping company has a partnership with the US Postal Service to provide various package-management and expedited-delivery services (( Mostly by moving the package through their own network to the post office closest to the recipient, then handing it over to the post office for last-mile delivery.
+Why this is better than sending something entirely by UPS/FedEx or entirely through the post office, I don’t know. )) and, as part of the list of things they claim make their service better, they mention “proprietary software”.

 Other companies mention proprietary formulas, methods, etc.